-How can communities have a real world impact?
+How can communities have an impact?

 - How can we use digital tools and technologies to connect people more effectively?